FreeMasen/WiredForge.com/content/blog/binary_pt1.md

 ### Bitwise Or

 Up next, we have the `Bitwise or` operation.
 When we use this operation what we are doing is taking all of the 1 bits from two numbers to create a new number.
-This operation is typically noted with the `|` operator, it might look familiar from writing if statements.
+This operation is typically noted with the `|` operator, commonly refered to as a pipe character.
 Here are a few examples, again the binary is on top, the base 10 is below it.

 ```
 0000 0001 | 0000 0010 = 0000 0011